outsidedav/swift/analytics/mobile_analytics.md

 ### Sample Logger usage
 {: #sample-logger-usage notoc}

-**Note:** Make sure that you have instrumented your application to use the {{site.data.keyword.mobileanalytics_short}} Client SDK before you use the logging framework.
+**Note:** Make sure that your application is configured to use the {{site.data.keyword.mobileanalytics_short}} Client SDK before using the logging framework.

 The following code snippets show sample Logger usage: